slecleach/slecleach/README.md

-👋 Hi, I’m Simon, research scientist at the Boston Dynamics AI Institute.
+👋 Hi, I’m Simon, research scientist at the AI Institute.